whlduzou/Final-Project-Wang-Hanlin/README.md

 It could be found that the common shape of the simulated cases are similar between this two approaches, but the number of them has a small gap

+As to the posterior reproduction number, the round 1 REACT group result of it is 0.57 (0.45, 0.72) between 1st May 2020 and 1 June 2020, which is identical with the simulation result [8] and the round 2 result is 0.89 (0.86, 0.93), between 1st May 2020 and early July 2020 [9].
+The upwardation of reproduction number is as same as in the simulation result.

+The cumulative covid-19 patient tends to be 3.822 (3.695, 3.886) million [10]

 ![avatar](/basic-tutorial.png)

 ## Reference